sanghanet/sanghanet/README.md

       Your access has to be set up and your IP whitelisted before you can remotely connect using above URL.

    > Since .env files will contain 'secrets' as well, NEVER push them into git repositories.
-   > Manage them on your computer only..
+   > Manage them on your computer only.

-   WARNING! - Currently if the DB_NAME and COLL_NAME local variables are not matching any database and collection in your mongo cluster, no error is thrown but functionality will be lost.
+   WARNING! - Currently, if the DB_NAME and COLL_NAME local variables are not matching any database and collection in your mongo cluster, no error is thrown but functionality will be lost.
 Consider that as possible cause when debugging.

 # start the system
    ## Manual (legacy) mode